-WHEREAS, the County has taken all reasonable and feasible steps proposed to be taken in the Ordinance to address the problems or conditions leading to imposition of the moratorium, and has found new facts and conditions that warrant the extension, and has determined that further study is necessary because hydraulic fracturing (fracking) is a relatively new method of extracting subsurface oil and gas and its impacts in locations where it is taking place are still unclear, therefore the County staff is not sufficiently informed as to the potential dangers to the public of this method and how to best regulate the same within the limited authority granted to local governments by the North Carolina General Assembly; and
+WHEREAS, the County has taken all reasonable and feasible steps proposed to be taken in the Ordinance to address the problems or conditions leading to imposition of the moratorium, and has found new facts and conditions that warrant the extension, and has determined that further time is needed to consider those facts and any new facts because hydraulic fracturing (fracking) is a still relatively new method of extracting subsurface oil and gas and its impacts in locations where it is taking place are major and not fully clear, therefore the County staff is not sufficiently informed as to the potential dangers to the public of this method and how to best regulate the same within the limited authority granted to local governments by the North Carolina General Assembly; and

-WHEREAS, the Board of Commissioners, based on its own research and information gathering, a Natural Gas Development Impacts Study in Chatham County (the "Study") prepared by Charles Yuill (the "Consultant"), and the views expressed at the public hearing, has determined that more information and study is needed with respect to the problems and conditions set out in the Ordinance necessitating a moratorium and particularly with respect to the following issues raised by new facts and conditions:
+WHEREAS, the Board of Commissioners, based on its own research and information gathering, a Natural Gas Development Impacts Study in Chatham County (the "Study") prepared by Charles Yuill (the "Consultant"), and the views expressed at the public hearing, has determined that more information and study is needed with respect to the problems and conditions set out in the Ordinance necessitating a moratorium and particularly with respect to assessing the adequacy of state regulations to regulate oil and gas activities in view of the following facts and conditions:

-- (1) The socio-economic impacts of oil and gas development in other States are still unfolding and not yet clear. - (2) New approaches and technologies for treating and disposing of waste water are being developed.
-The impacts of improper disposal are potentially very damaging and proper treatment and recycling, where possible, rather than disposal should be further studied. - (3) Vertical drilling rather than horizontal drilling is likely due to shallow location of gas reserves in Chatham County and the impacts and safety of such drilling require further study particularly for the shallow gas reserves in proximity to Jordan Lake, the primary water supply for approximately one million people.
+(1) The socio-economic impacts of oil and gas development in other States remain unclear but are of great concern.

+(2) The impacts of improper wastewater disposal are potentially very damaging and better methods of treatment and recycling, where possible, should be further studied and developed.

+(3) The likelihood of vertical drilling rather than horizontal drilling in Chatham County due to shallow location of gas reserves should be studied and better understood, particularly whether it should be allowed in proximity to Jordan Lake, the primary water supply for approximately one million people.

-(4) The air quality impacts from methane are potentially serious.
-Further study of available methods for capturing methane is necessary; and
+(4) Studies show the air quality impacts from methane are potentially more serious than formerly thought and further study of available methods for capturing methane is necessary; and

-WHEREAS, the County has determined that a twelve (12) month extension of the moratorium on oil and gas development will provide the County an opportunity to expand and complete the Study to include more recent information regarding potential oil and gas development impacts in Chatham County and to more effectively update its current land use ordinances without being required to approve such development under its current, inadequate ordinances; and
+WHEREAS, the County has determined that a six (6) month extension of the moratorium on oil and gas development will provide the County an opportunity to complete analysis of the Study and more recent information regarding potential oil and gas development impacts in Chatham County and to more effectively develop amendments to its general land use ordinances without being required to approve such development under its current, inadequate ordinances; and

-WHEREAS, the Board of Commissioners of Chatham County has determined that the extension of the moratorium imposed by the Ordinance shall terminate on August 16, 2018 and that the duration of the extension imposed is reasonable because that is the minimum period of time that it will take to address the problems caused by oil and gas activities.
+WHEREAS, the Board of Commissioners of Chatham County has determined that the extension of the moratorium imposed by the Ordinance shall terminate on January 31, 2019 and that the duration of the extension imposed is reasonable because that is the minimum period of time that it will take to address the problems caused by oil and gas activities.
 The only reasonable alternatives to imposing this moratorium are (i) adopting a hastily prepared ordinance that may exceed the County's regulatory authority, or (ii) allowing oil and gas activities without providing the citizens of the County the necessary land development guidance and review tools required to protect the public health and safety; and